AdFabConnect/adfab-gulp-boilerplate/README.md

 * fonts: juste copy your font files
 * svgsprite: create a svg sprite from all svg in a folder

+### Add custom task / Override task

+You can create a folder named 'gulp-tasks' at the root of your project.
+In this folder you can add new tasks.
+If a task has the same name as a default boilerplate task, it will override it.

 ### Tasks options

 For every task you can add an option 'clean' to disable clean task for task destination folder before build: